Miirphys/helidon-boot/README.md

-# helidon-boot

-Sample Helidon SE project that includes multiple REST operations.
+# Helidon && GraalVM on Amazon Linux 2023 for Arm

+GraalVM is a giant leap for Java applications in the cloud.
+It has completely revamped the ecosystem and reignited my interest for Java in today's internet world.
+In this example, I implement Oracle's Helidon SE, which is a high-performance framework in the style of Node.js, on an Amazon Linux 2023 image.
-This sample specifically targets ARM environments (aarch64) such as Amazon Graviton.

-It builds a docker image based on Amazon Linux 2023.
+This sample specifically targets Amazon Graviton , and build a docker image based on Amazon Linux 2023.

 ## Environment